-Overview: Utilizing CFD software, this webinar explores best practices for faster, more accurate modeling of heat pipes and swept geometries for transport heat assemblies.
+Overview: This webinar explores best practices for faster, more accurate design and modeling of heat pipes for heat transport assemblies.
 Best practices will include how to create faster design cycles utilizing rapid modeling and the benefits of swept geometries for design flexibility and heat transport.
 The webinar will also briefly touch on modeling and simulating embedded heat pipes and heat pipe fin stacks.

 Speaker: Michael Beliveau

 The Case of Thermoplastic Quick Disconnects in Liquid Cooling

 Overview: Liquid cooling system components must meet requirements for chemical compatibility, flow rates, and temperature and pressure exposures.
 Ease of use and reliability over long periods of time are desirable attributes as well.
 To avoid potential damage to expensive electronic equipment due to leaks, secure drip-free connections are also essential for any liquid cooling system.